MicrosoftDocs/dynamics365smb-docs/business-central/admin-manual-synchronization-of-table-mappings.md

 7. ITEM-PRODUCT - Dynamics 365 Sales synchronization job

 > [!IMPORTANT]
->  You typically only use the full synchronization when you initially set up integration between [!INCLUDE[d365fin](includes/d365fin_md.md)] and Common Data Service and only one of solutions contains data, which you want to copy to the other solution.
+>  You typically only use the full synchronization when you initially set up integration between [!INCLUDE[d365fin](includes/d365fin_md.md)] and [!INCLUDE[d365fin](includes/cds_long_md.md)] and only one of solutions contains data, which you want to copy to the other solution.
 A full synchronization can be useful in a demonstration environment.
 Because the full synchronization automatically creates and couples records between the solutions, it makes it faster to start working with synchronizing data between records.
-On the other hand, you should only run a full synchronization if you want a record in [!INCLUDE[d365fin](includes/d365fin_md.md)] for each record in Common Data Service for the given table mappings.
-Otherwise, you can have unwanted or duplicate records in either [!INCLUDE[d365fin](includes/d365fin_md.md)] or Common Data Service.
+On the other hand, you should only run a full synchronization if you want a record in [!INCLUDE[d365fin](includes/d365fin_md.md)] for each record in [!INCLUDE[d365fin](includes/cds_long_md.md)] for the given table mappings.
+Otherwise, you can have unwanted or duplicate records in either [!INCLUDE[d365fin](includes/d365fin_md.md)] or [!INCLUDE[d365fin](includes/cds_long_md.md)].

 ### See the process for a full synchronization
 > [!VIDEO https://go.microsoft.com/fwlink/?linkid=2085502]